-Whether you have just moved into a new home or you are looking for a quick refresh, there are professional decorator tips and tricks you can use with minimal effort and cost to make your home look like you hired an interior decorator too!
+Whether you have just moved into a new home or you are looking for a quick refresh, there are professional decorator tips and tricks you can use with minimal effort and cost to make your home look like you hired an interior decorator.

-One of Mindy’s rules to live by is to establish a color palette for the entire house.
-Not only will you have a cohesive look, but you can also switch around decorative items to give your house a refresh without spending any money.
+One idea to think about is to establish a color palette for the entire house.
+Not only will you have a cohesive look, but you can also switch around your decorative items to give your house a refresh without spending any money.

 Navigate This Article

 Before you begin, take stock of what you already have.
-Many of us have treasures packed away in boxes.
+Many of us have treasures packed away.
 Try items you already own in different rooms and group like objects together in a collection instead of spreading them around.
 Once you get it just right, be sure and take a picture before you change it out so you can recreate it later.
-I made this mistake after last Christmas!
+I made this mistake last Christmas!

 Vary the heights of your decorative objects.
 Using hardback books is another top decorator trick.
 You should choose your hardcover books by color.
-Blue is a unifying color in my home so I collected old books with a blue cover.
+Blue is a unifying color in my home so I collected old books with blue covers.
 For this purpose, remove paper covers.
-Thrift stores and yard sales are great sources to find them.
+Thrift stores and yard sales are great places to find them.